 The symptoms of seborrheic eczema are often aggravated by various factors, including stress, change of seasons, and heavy alcohol use.
 The types of symptoms that develop can vary from person-to-person.
 It’s also possible for symptoms to occur in different parts of the body.

 Seborrheic eczema tends to develop in oily areas of the body.
-According to the Mayo Clinic, it most often affects the scalp (Mayo).
-Other commonly affected areas are:
+It most often affects the scalp, but it can also occur in the following areas:

-Doctors are not sure why some people develop seborrheic eczema, while others do not.
-It does appear that your risk of developing it increases if one or more close family members also have the condition.
+Doctors aren’t exactly sure why some people develop seborrheic eczema while others don’t.
+However, it does appear that your risk of developing the condition increases if a close family member has it.

 Other factors thought to increase risk include:

-Addition skin care measures that may help you manage this kind of eczema include:
+Other home treatments that may help you manage seborrheic eczema include:

-If it is difficult to loosen and wash off scales, massage your baby’s scalp with mineral or olive oil before shampooing.
+If it’s difficult to loosen and wash off scales, massage your baby’s scalp with olive oil before shampooing.

-Not all cases of seborrheic eczema can be managed solely through the use of over-the-counter dandruff shampoos.
-Oral medications, prescription shampoos, and medicinal creams and gels for the scalp and other areas of the body can be used for severe symptoms and more serious cases.
+Not all cases of seborrheic eczema can be managed solely through the use of OTC dandruff shampoos.
+Oral medications, prescription shampoos, and medicinal creams or gels for the scalp and other areas of the body can be used for severe symptoms and more serious cases.

-People who have seborrheic eczema will deal with it on some level for the rest of their lives.
+Seborrheic eczema is a long-term condition, so you’ll need to cope with it on some level for the rest of your life.
 You may go through extended periods where there are little to no symptoms.
-You will also likely experience “flare-ups,” when symptoms become more severe.
+You will also likely experience flare-ups, which are episodes when symptoms become more severe.